WestDRI/wgpages/content/apptainer1/02-build.md

 > Apptainer definition files are used to define the build process and configuration for an image.

 > ### <font style="color:blue">Discussion</font>
-> How do we install additional packages into this new container?
+> At this point, how do we install additional packages into this new container?
 There are several options.